Sebastian-Fitzner/postcss-separator/README.md

 #### keepOrigin (only available in Grunt)
 Type: `boolean`
-Default value: false
+Default value: `false`

-Keep the origin file untouched when defined as `true`.
-When defined as `false` the origin css file will be cleaned up.
+`true`: keep the origin file untouched.
+`false`: the origin CSS file will be cleaned up.

 #### dataFile
 Type: `boolean`
-Default value: true
+Default value: `true`

-The generated css content of your file matches your pattern when defined as `true`.
-When defined as `false` the matching pattern will be removed from your css file.
+`true`: the generated CSS content of your file matches your pattern.
+`false`: the matching pattern will be removed from your CSS file.

 #### pattern.matchValue
 Type: `RegExp`
-Default value: /data:/
+Default value: `/data:/`

-A string value that is used to set the value your are searching for in your css.
+A string value that is used to set the value like your are searching for in your CSS.
+Example: `background-image`

 #### pattern.matchProp
 Type: `RegExp`
-Default value: false
+Default value: `false`

-A string value that is used to set the property your are searching for in your css.
+A string value that is used to set the property your are searching for in your CSS.
+Example: `linear-gradient`

 #### pattern.matchRule
 Type: `RegExp`
-Default value: false
+Default value: `false`

-A string value that is used to set the rule your are searching for in your css.
+A string value that is used to set the rule your are searching for in your CSS.
+Example: `/lt-ie9/`

 #### pattern.matchMedia
 Type: `RegExp`
-Default value: false
+Default value: `false`

-A value that is used to set the media query your are searching for in your css.
+A value that is used to set the media query your are searching for in your CSS.
+Example: `resolution: 2dppx`

 #### pattern.matchParent
 Type: `Boolean`
-Default value: true
+Default value: `true`

-A boolean value that is used to include/exclude the rules parent node (eg. in @media blocks).
+A boolean value that is used to include/exclude the rules parent node (eg. in `@media` blocks).

 ## Api